nicksiv/jitterbug/content/_index.md

 Hello, I'm **Nicolas**.
 I'm Writing and tinkering on a 💻Thinkpad T420 with Ubuntu linux.
-This is my [blog](/blog)
+This is my [blog](/blog) and [RSS feed](https://jitterbug.cc/index.xml).

 {{< figure src="/images/bitmoji.png" class="circle"  height="64">}}